meelisl/estlib_live/README.md

-# estlib_live
+# Estonian Libraries Live
-Watch live stream from Estonian Libraries
+[TingBot](http://tingbot.com) Application Developed on Tide

 This Tingbot app shows live stream from Estonian Public- and School Libaries, when book is checked out or returned.